Archmonger/ServeStatic/docs/src/django.md

 ??? question "How should I order my middleware?"

     You might find other third-party middleware that suggests it should be given highest priority at the top of the middleware list.
-Unless you understand exactly what is happening you should ignore this advice and always place `ServeStaticMiddleware` above other middleware.
+Unless you understand exactly what is happening you should always place `ServeStaticMiddleware` above all middleware other than `SecurityMiddleware`.

 ## Step 2: Add compression and caching support